Igor-ad/laravel-live-chat/README.md

 4. Typing the message text by the user;
 5. Erasing the message text by the user;
 6. Display the text of a message deleted by the user;
-7. Creation/deletion of a chat by the user.
+7. Creation/deletion of a chat by the user;
 8. Clear status bar after 10 seconds.

 ##### Examples of web pages